nhsd-exeter/dos-integration/README.md

   - Format
 - Tracing
   - AWS X-Ray Trace Ids (These are included in logs)
-  - `correlation-id` and `reference` (dos) provide a common key to track change events across systems: NHS UK Profile Editor, DoS Integrations, and DoS (Api Gateway)
+  - `correlation-id` and `reference` provide a common key to track change events across systems: NHS UK Profile Editor and DoS Integration
 - Monitoring
   - Dashboards
 - Alerting